-Written by Ryan on Friday the 17th of May 2019.
+Written by Active Minds on Friday the 17th of May 2019.

 Reading is an enjoyable pastime for many, helping to reduce anxiety, improve cognitive ability and help to spark memories.
 For someone living with dementia, reading offers a whole host of benefits, just some of which we will explore here.

 Reading can act as a distraction in times of uncertainty or stress and has shown to be an effective tool for reducing anxiety in those living with dementia.
 It is well known that getting lost in a good book can reduce stress in almost anyone, allowing you to escape any negativity or feelings of stress in your everyday life.

 Concentrating on something specific can help distract your loved one from their worries or anxieties, but this may only be the case if it is something they enjoy.
 As with any activities that you partake in with your loved one; don’t force them to do anything they don’t want to do, or don’t like, as this may further the feelings of stress or anxiety.